satlayer/.github/SECURITY.md

 # SatLayer Security

-If you discover a potential security issue in this project, we ask that you notify SatLayer privately through other channels.
+If you discover a potential security issue in this project, we ask that you notify SatLayer privately through bugs@satlayer.io or open bug bounties which happens from time to time.

-Please do **not** create a public GitHub issue.
+Please do **NOT** create a public GitHub issue.